AndyShiue/Ende-readme/README.md

 # Memory Management

 Until now, the language is still fairly compatible with system programming.
-Functions are ... well, functions; non-capturing lambdas are function pointers; `record`s in Ende can be implemented as structs in C: I didn't say recursive types work.
+Functions are ... well, functions; non-capturing lambdas are function pointers.
 Surely some form of recursive type must be implemented in order to make Ende really useful, but I think it should be done with explicit pointer; I will discuss on it later.
-`enum`s are enums in C each with a tag indicating its variant to make them type safe.
+`data` are enums in C each with a tag indicating its variant to make them type safe but records specifically can be implemented as structs in C: I didn't say recursive types work.
-`mod`s are `mod`s.
+`mod`s are modules.
 Generics are monomorphized at compile time.
 `impl`s have nothing to do with runtime.